RajeshKilladi/django-drf-ecommerce/Commands.md

-pip install pytest                                              ==> to install pytest pytest -h                                                       ==> help routine pip install pytest-django                                       ==> to install pytest django
+pip install pytest                                              ==> to install pytest pytest -h                                                       ==> help routine pip install pytest-django                                       ==> to install pytest django python .\manage.py startapp drfecommerce\product                ==> start a new inside the folder drfecommerce\product python .\manage.py makemigrations                               ==> To create migrations for the the newly created models into the django python .\manage.py migrate                                      ==> To do the migrations for the data models created python .\manage.py createsuperuser                              ==> This command is to create a superuser in the django pip install drf-spectacular                                     ==> To install DRF spectacular pip install coverage                                            ==> to install coverage package